Brayzonn/IMAGE-CRUD-API/README.md

 # Express.js TypeScript Image File CRUD API

-This project is an Express.js CRUD API built with TypeScript, allowing users to perform Create, Read, Update, and Delete operations.
+This project is an Express.js RESTful API built with TypeScript, allowing users to perform Create, Read, Update, and Delete operations.
 It handles multiple image uploads with user-based restrictions, implements signup and sign-in functionality, and utilizes token-based authentication for protected routes.

 ---